Tech-Nomadic-X/decision-tree-classifier-iris/README.md

 ---

+## Results
+The model achieves high accuracy on the Iris dataset and provides clear visualization of the decision-making process.

+---

+Feel free to explore and modify the notebook to improve or apply it on different datasets.

+---

+## License
+This project is open-source and available for educational purposes.

 ## 📌 Conclusion
 Decision Trees are a simple yet powerful tool in machine learning.
 This project shows how easy it is to implement and understand them with real-world datasets.